-Frozen Dog Treats for summer, use ALL MEAT not vegetable to reduce obesity
+Frozen Dog Treats for summer, use all meat not vegetable to reduce obesity

 We have all seen the click temping headlines like ” 5 Frozen Dog Treats to Make for Your Dog This Summer!” because they all make it sound like so much fun cooking for your dog.
 And summer should be fun, but there is a way of doing it that actually benefits your dog too.

-Many websites like to brag about the best frozen dog treats for your dog, but they almost all use fruit or veggies - a strange choice for carnivore dogs.
+Many websites like to brag about the best-frozen dog treats for your dog, but they almost all use fruit or veggies – a strange choice for carnivore dogs.
 We are here to give you the truth about why those summer frozen dog treats are not ideal for your dog.

-It is true that if a dog is allergic to a fruit or vegetable, and the plant is poisonous to your dog, fruit won't immediately harm your dog.
-But there are VERY good reasons why giving frozen or regular meat dog treats to your dog are 100% better - not just from an emotive point of view (something they would always choose in the wild), but from a nutrition view.
+It is true that if a dog is allergic to a fruit or vegetable, and the plant is poisonous to your dog, the fruit won’t immediately harm your dog.
+But there are VERY good reasons why giving frozen or regular meat dog treats to your dog are 100% better – not just from an emotive point of view (something they would always choose in the wild), but from a nutrition view.
 And the potential to reduce obesity.

 Dog Treats – how much you can feed your dog